Before drinking, you may want to eat foods high in protein, electrolytes, and other key nutrients.

 Quinoa can easily be used in a variety of dishes, including soups, stews, or salads.
 You can also add it to homemade granola bars, energy bites, or muffins for a delicious and healthy pre-drinking snack.

-One animal study showed that beetroot juice exhibited a protective effect on liver cells, decreasing induced cell damage by 38% (
+One older animal study showed that beetroot juice exhibited a protective effect on liver cells and decreased cell damage (

 Beets can be boiled, pickled, broiled, or roasted and used to make dips, soups, salsas, or slaws.